utkarshrathore/shaded-profpage/README.md

 shaded-profpage
 ===============

-Tried creating a home page with whatever newly learnt css and html
+Tried creating a home page with newly learnt css and html